Kikketer/image-renamer/README.md

 needs to rename and copy pictures from her SD card to our OneDrive folder.
 Of course this can generally be used to rename and copy files anywhere.

+New: If an EXIF is bad, just rename using the modifed date.

 All jpg files in the source will be CRC'd and piped to the destination renamed like the following:

 ```